 When Halloween rolls around, I’m transformed into a kid again.
 Suddenly, all things creepy, scary, and gross are The Best Things Ever.

 One of my favorite things to do is bring each season into the classroom in a fun and hands-on way.
 During Halloween, Halloween STEM activities are a fun way to bring the creepy side of Halloween into the classroom.
+And Halloween slime recipes are one of the first introductions that kids can get to Halloween STEM!

 Kids will love getting their hands into this stretchy, gross eyeball slime that looks like someone lost their eyeballs.